FAFSA Federal Updates for the “One Big Beautiful Bill Act (OB3)"

 - Unsubsidized Loan Caps:

-- Standard Graduate Programs: Annual limit of $20,500; aggregate limit of $100,000.
+- Standard Graduate Programs: Annual limit of $20,500; aggregate limit of $100,000 proposed/subject to change.

 The "Legacy Provision" (Grandfathering)

-- Students or parents who borrowed federal loans for their current programbefore July 1, 2026, may continue under the old rules (including Graduate PLUS and higher Parent PLUS limits) for up to three additional academic years or until graduation, whichever comes first.
+Students or parents who borrowed federal loans for their current program before July 1, 2026, may continue under previous rules for a limited time:

 Pell Grant Restrictions